Purpose

 Builds can fail for multiple reasons.
 Review the build logs to see if the error is related to the source code or something else.

-To avoid redundant work, builds for a git commit hash that has already been successfully built may be automatically canceled.
+To avoid redundant work, builds for an identifier hash that has already been successfully built may be automatically canceled.
 In that case, the previously successful build is reused.

 Each procedure source can also be used without providing source code by uploading build WASM artifacts directly to Zela.